CoopHive/alkahest-docs/alkahest-mdbook/src/Examples/Negotiation/Compute_Marketplace.md

 ## Local States

 The local state for each agent includes its hardware specifications, such as CPU, GPU, and RAM.
 These states influence the agent’s capacity to accept compute tasks and formulate offers.
-Profiling tools enable agents to know their local states and inform their policies accordingly.
+Hardware profiling tools enable agents to know their local states and inform their policies accordingly.

 Every agent hardware specifications may limit the state space size.
 For example, some IoT actors would only be able to store and act based on on-chain data.
 For the same reason, some agents may be unable to perform certain tasks.
 In other words, each agent has different constraints on both their state space and action space.